MicrosoftDocs/memdocs/memdocs/intune/fundamentals/azure-virtual-desktop-multi-session.md

 ## Retirement

-Deleting VMs from Azure will leave orphaned device records in Microsoft Endpoint Manager.
+Deleting VMs from Azure will leave orphaned device records in the Microsoft Endpoint Manager admin center.
 They will be automatically cleaned up according to the cleanup rules configured for the tenant.

 ## Security baselines